container-job-runner/cjr/docs/cjr-configuration.md

 ### Services
 1. autocopy-on-service-exit: 'true' | 'false'
 If true then cjr will auomatically copy back data after remote development service (juptyer, theia, vnc) are stopped.
-2. enable-remote-dev: 'true' | 'false'
+2. enable-remote-services: 'true' | 'false'
 If true, commands `theia`, `jupyter`, and `vnc` will respond to the flag --resource.

 ### Containers